metafates/mangal/README.md

   -c, --config string   use config from path
   -f, --format string   use custom format
   -h, --help            help for mangal
-  -i, --incognito       will not sync with anilist even if enabled
+  -i, --incognito       do not save history
+  -r, --resume          resume reading

 Use "mangal [command] --help" for more information about a command.
 ```